Toward a foundation model for heavy-ion collision experiments based on point-cloud diffusion

 The point cloud structure of electronically collected data in sensors also offers exciting potential for point cloud diffusion models in biomedical imaging and diagnostics, natural hazard early warning systems, autonomous navigation, robotics etc. In high-energy physics, the presented model is flexible to be adapted for any event-by-event model calculations, experimental simulations, or a combination of both.
 It is more precise and avoids the loss of information typically associated with histograms or image-based representations.
 Due to the compact representation of point clouds, these models can also be more resource-efficient as compared to generating images or voxel grids.
 Both the theoretical and experimental communities can rely on point cloud diffusion models to quickly generate large numbers of events for initial-level analysis, the results of which can later be verified using actual physics models.
-All these features, flexibility and capabilities of the point cloud diffusion framework, make $\emph{HEIDi}$ promising as the first foundation model for heavy-ion collisions capable of performing diverse tasks from physics analyses to detector calibration and uncertainty estimation.

-\textbf{Acknowledgment.} This work is supported by the the BMBF under the KISS project (M.O.K, K.Z), the SAMSON AG (J.S, K.Z), the CUHK-Shenzhen university development fund under grant No. UDF01003041 and UDF03003041 (K.Z), and Shenzhen Peacock fund under No. 2023TC0179 (K.Z) and the Walter Greiner Gesellschaft zur F\"orderung der physikalischen Grundlagenforschung e.V. through the Judah M. Eisenberg Laureatus Chair at the Goethe Universit\"at Frankfurt am Main (H.S).